-- Durable medical equipment (crutches, braces, wheelchairs, etc.)
+- Prescription medication and medical equipment like crutches, braces, wheelchairs, etc.

-- Modifications to your home due to your injuries (Widened doorways, wheelchair ramps, etc)
+- Home modifications to accommodate your injuries (widened doorways, wheelchair ramps, etc)

 An Atlanta truck accident attorney can help you learn more about how to include pain and suffering as part of your truck accident claim.